lawhorkl/inabox/README.md

 3. Makes periodic HTTP GET requests to every server whose metadata is listed in the database.
 4. Provides data storage for statistics gathered by using a server's metadata.
 5. Provides UI for monitoring any server within the database and displaying real-time HTML 5 graphs of collected data points.

+The API does the following functions and carries the following responsibilities:
+1. Collects data from the hardware of the machine and wrap it in ruby objects (via.
+[VMStat](https://github.com/threez/ruby-vmstat))
+2. Parses all this data into a ruby hash.
+3. Exposes this data in the form of a JSON string when the API endpoint `/stats` receives a GET request.

+The third, smaller part of the InaBox system is the Query Manager raketasks.
+These raketasks are tasks that run indefinitely, much like how the queueing engine `Resque` works.
+This query manager is the script that automates the Control Panel's HTTP requests to all servers in the database.